Last Updated on June 15, 2023 by Grow with Bovees

 Getting Rid of Small Rocks

-So, it is perfectly logical to want to remove them from the soil.
+So, it is perfectly logical to want to remove rocks from the soil.
 You can start by wearing some gardening gloves and picking the loose ones with your hands.
-But to do a thorough job, you might want to consider getting a rototiller or a garden rake.
+But to do a thorough job, you might want to consider getting a small mechanical tiller or a garden rake.

 Taking Pebbles or Gravel Out